cbeier-studio/Xolmis/docs/search-and-filtering-data.md

 ### Quick filters

-The quick filters are accessible at the right toolbar, clicking on the funnel button, it opens a panel with contextual filtering options.
+The quick filters are accessible at the right toolbar, clicking on the funnel button :material-filter:, it opens a side panel with contextual filtering options.

 #### Boolean filters